allevo/gathering/README.md

 **Warning: please don't ask a lot of percentiles.
 This might have a performace impact**

+### Set metric
+This metric is a list of unique elements.
+For instance, you can use this to store a unique user login.
+This type hasn't statistics.
+So its value depends on which backend you need.
+Graphite will store the length of the set only.
+ElasticSearch will store all values.

+The identifier of this metric is 's'.

+### Gauge metric
+This metrics is a number that can be change over time.
+There're two way to do this.
+ * reset the value sent a package with a non signed value (`22`, `33`)
+ * sum a delta sent a package with a signed value (`+22`, `-33`) On flushing, the statistics calculated is the result of those rules.

+The identifier of this metric is 'g'.

 ## Configuration
 Your configuration describes which backends will be load.
 For each backend, it's possible to specify a different configuration avoiding name collisions.